The Leroy Simon Collection

 Eacles imperialis imperialis Georgia/Maryland, males, female, eggs, first, second, third and fifth instar.

-Eacles masoni tyrannus male, Ecuador.
+Eacles masoni tyrannus male, (fifth instar larvae: green form and brown form), Ecuador.

 Eacles ormondei ormondei Kiri Lodge, Orosi, Cartago, Costa Rica, male.